CaptainOfFlyingDutchman/manvendrask.github.com/_posts/2017-03-11-visual-studio-javascript-code-completion-and-troubleshooting.md

 Okay, it was some awesome show off of the program.
 But let's face the truth.
 How can Visual Studio Code display the IntelliSense for such a typeless language?
 How is it possible in the first place?
 The answer lies in [TypeScript](https://www.typescriptlang.org/).
 Visual Studio Code installs, what are called Type Definition Files **`*d.ts`** and a little TypeScript server called **tsserver**.
 You can read about them later in the reference section at the end of this blog post.

-BUT, this will not work by default, unless you are on Windows 10.
+BUT, this will not work by default, unless you are on the Windows 10 or Windows 7.
 To get the IntelliSense working on other Operating Systems you have to install **typescript** globally using the command `npm i -g typescript`, and configure a property in the Visual Studio Code settings file to point your path to the installed location of **typescript** package's **lib** folder which you can open by following **File -> Preferences -> Settings**.
 For example, On my Linux machine I have a setting as follows:

 {% highlight json linenos %}
 {